On the Euler characteristic of a relative hypersurface: Introduction

 where $\varphi_*c(Y_X)$ denotes the proper pushforward to $X$ of the total Chern class of $Y_X$.
 The index $j$ in formula (\ref{e4}) then corresponds to the the component of $\varphi_*c(Y_X)$ of codimension $j$ in $X$, so that all components of $\varphi_*c(Y_X)$ are essentially truncations of the Euler characteristic formula (\ref{e3}).
 Moreover, in keeping with the relative perspective, there is a functorial theory of Chern classes for which $\varphi_*c(Y_X)$ is precisely the Chern class of the \emph{morphism} $\varphi:Y_X\to X$.

 Our approach to Chern classes is rooted in Fulton-MacPherson intersection theory, so that the Chern class of a variety is taken to be an element of its Chow group of algebraic cycles modulo rational equivalence.
 Since from a computational perspective we are primarily concerned with computing pushforwards of Chern classes, the essential tool for our computations is a pushforward formula for rational equivalence classes in a projective bundle which we prove in \S\ref{pf}.
-Our formula is essentially a generalization to projective bundles of arbitrary rank of a pushforward formula appearing in \cite{EJY} for classes in a $\mathbb{P}^2$-bundle, and a special case of our pushforward formula also appears in \cite{F} (for which this paper is a natural continuation of).
+Our formula is essentially a generalization to projective bundles of arbitrary rank of a pushforward formula appearing in \cite[Theorem~2.7]{EJY} for classes in a $\mathbb{P}^2$-bundle, and a special case of our pushforward formula also appears in \cite[Theorem~2.5]{F} (for which this paper is a natural continuation of).

 The paper is organized as follows.
-In \S\ref{rv} we illustrate a general procedure for embedding relative projective varieties in a projective bundle by constructing a relative hypersurface $Z_X(n,d)\to X$ of degree $d$ in a $\mathbb{P}^n$-bundle (for arbitrary $d$ and $n$).
+In \S\ref{rv} we illustrate a general procedure for embedding relative projective varieties in a projective bundle by constructing a relative hypersurface $Z_X(n,d)\to X$ of degree $d$ in a $\mathbb{P}^n$-bundle (for arbitrary integers $d\geq 2$ and $n\geq 1$), for which $Z_X(2,3)$ may serve as an $F$-theory compactification of string vacua which has yet to appear in the literature.
 In \S\ref{fcc} we review the theory of Chern classes from a functorial perspective and how it lends itself to a natural extension of the Gauss-Bonnet-Chern theorem to the relative setting.
 The pushforward formula is then proved in \S\ref{pf}.
 In \S\ref{rccc} we define the Chern class of a morphism, and then use the functorial formalism introduced in \S\ref{fcc} to compute the Chern class of the morphism $Z_X(n,d)\to X$ constructed in \S\ref{rv}.
 While the aforementioned Chern class computation in \S\ref{rccc} relies on the contribution of singular fibers of $Z_X(n,d)\to X$ and singular Chern classes, in \S\ref{SVW} we apply the pushforward formula proved in \S\ref{pf} to bypass the singularity-theoretic methods used in \S\ref{rccc} and compute the Chern class of the morphism associated with an arbitrary relative hypersurface in a $\mathbb{P}^n$-bundle via simple algebraic manipulations, yielding Sethi-Vafa-Witten formulas analogous to (\ref{e3}).

 For the rest of the paper we work over the complex numbers $\mathbb{C}$, though pretty much everything we do works over an arbitrary algebraically closed field of characteristic zero.